 TID project plans can be amended unlimited times during the TID's expenditure period.
 The TID boundaries can be changed up to four times.
 Using these amendments allow for flexibility in planning, which can reduce development risks.
-Review TIF Amendments and Extensions for more information on amendments.
+Review TID Amendments for more information on the amendment process.